trackmania-rl/tmrl/readme/get_started.md

 ### Build a reward function:

-_(Instructions for TrackMania 2020 using LIDAR)_
+_(Instructions for TrackMania 2020)_

+- Build or select a track.
+  - It can be any track when using the `Full` environment (the `Full` environment outputs screenshots that your model needs to deal with)
-- Build or select a track with only plain road (The LIDAR is computed from the black pixels on the borders).
+  - It must feature only plain road if using the `LIDAR` environemt (The LIDAR is computed from the black pixels on the borders).
 - Record a reward for this track:
   - Execute:
   ```shell